Developmental Malformations

 CT examination read at another facility disclosed a well-defined intraconal orbital tumor.
 Axial cuts showed what appeared to be an intraconal or optic nerve tumor.
 However, careful examination of the coronal images showed the mass to be somewhat inferior and located where the inferior rectus muscle should be located.

 The clinical exam favored a diagnosis of an enlarged or fibrotic inferior rectus muscle.
 This abnormality, along with boggy edema and chemosis, was considered consistent with lymphoma.
-Because all remaining rectus muscles were normal and the rest of the clinical history was not consistent with thyroid-related orbitopathy, a presumed diagnosis of orbital lymphoma or orbital myositis was made.
+Because all remaining rectus muscles were normal and the rest of the clinical history was not consistent with thyroid eye disease, a presumed diagnosis of orbital lymphoma or orbital myositis was made.
 A frozen section of a biopsy of the inferior rectus muscle was performed.
 Frozen touch prep was performed and was read as showing a mixed lymphoid infiltrate; lymphoma could not be ruled out.
 Flow cytometry revealed a low-grade B-cell lymphoma.
 The patient was referred to oncology and radiation oncology.
 Systemic work up was negative, and the patient received a course of orbital radiation.
 He responded clinically to the treatment and will be followed carefully for recurrence or distant disease using local x irradiation.

-The main associated factor for thyroid-related orbitopathy is hyperthyroidism, although a subset of patients may be hypothyroid or euthyroid.
 This condition is more common in African Americans than it is in Asians or Caucasians.
 There may be an underlying genetic predisposition, as evidenced by a concordance rate of 20% to 40% among monozygotic twins and in more than 10% of siblings.
 Women are more susceptible than men (7:1).

 An immunogenic predisposition may be based on an association with human leukocyte antigens HLA-B8, HLA-Bw35, HLA-Cw3, and HLA-DR3.
 Stimulation of this expression in orbital fibroblasts has resulted in a greater disease prevalence.
-In Graves disease, genetic mapping localizes to chromosome 14.
-There is no exact mapping of the HLA region, and there is still significant heterogeneity regarding the location of the thyroid-stimulating hormone receptor (TSHr) gene.
+Genetic mapping localizes to chromosome 14.
+There is no exact mapping of the HLA region, and there is still heterogeneity regarding the location of the thyroid-stimulating hormone receptor (TSHr) gene.
 Accumulating evidence points to a complex balance of cytokines that control both adipocyte differentiation and regulation or expression of TSHr in the orbit.
 Differences in human lymphocyte antigen predisposition or cytokine expression may dictate susceptibility to orbitopathy.

 With regard to extraocular muscle involvement, antibodies directed against extraocular muscle proteins G2s and Fp are considered pathogenetic.
 Estrogen-induced immunologic reactivity was formerly believed to play a role, but susceptibility continues through menopause, suggesting that it is the X-chromosome that is the most influential.